leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 ### WhitelistFactory Realm

+This is where the bulk of our functionality will be.
 The main thing that differentiates packages from realms is the fact that realms hold state, and have a initializer function.
 In our `/r/` directory, create a new file `whitelistFactory.gno`:

 ```
 cd ..